Anxiety & Stress

 Yes, stress commonly causes back and neck pain through muscle tension, poor posture, and the physical effects of chronic stress on your body.

-Psychological stress is a major contributor to back and neck pain.
 When you're stressed, your muscles naturally tense up as part of the fight-or-flight response.
-Chronic Psychological stress means chronic muscle tension, which can lead to pain, stiffness, and even muscle spasms.
-Psychological stress also often leads to poor posture, especially if you're hunched over a computer or phone while worried.
-Regular stretching, massage, Psychological stress management techniques, and being mindful of your posture can help alleviate Psychological stress-related pain.
+Chronic stress means chronic muscle tension, which can lead to pain, stiffness, and even muscle spasms.
+Stress also often leads to poor posture, especially if you're hunched over a computer or phone while worried.
+Regular stretching, massage, stress management techniques, and being mindful of your posture can help alleviate stress-related pain.